Haelle/daily_updates_sirene_analysis/README.md

 There are a lot of manuals operations ; and it generates [result analysis](#bilans) to compare with stocks provided by INSEE.

 Ruby & PostgreSQL are mandatory.
+Install Ruby gems with `bundle install`

 # 1. Setup & downloads
 From [SIRENE page on data.gouv.fr](https://www.data.gouv.fr/fr/datasets/base-sirene-des-entreprises-et-de-leurs-etablissements-siren-siret/) download :